iArcanic/onion-honeypot/README.md

 All logged data is displayed in the "Documents" tab below the bar chart.

-Use the left hand pane to filter the data based on the selected fields.
-Here for example, the `honeypot` field as selected, which can filter the logged documents based on the type of honeypot application (HTTP, FTP, or Telnet).
+Use the left-hand pane to filter the data based on the selected fields.
+Here, for example, the `honeypot` field is selected, which can filter the logged documents based on the type of honeypot application (HTTP, FTP, or Telnet).

 ![](docs/README-images/kibana/kibana-data-console-field-filter.png)